 5 Gratitude Practices to Help You Get Through Tough Times

 I’m struggling with a bit of low grade depression these days.
-A combination of several recent events, a friendship that ended, some good old-fashioned family drama, a sense of feeling misunderstood have all contributed.
+A combination of everything that’s going on in the world, a friendship that ended, some good old-fashioned family drama, a sense of feeling misunderstood have all contributed.

 You know the drill.
 It’s the stuff of life.
 And to that end, we can all get a little down and have difficulty finding inspiration at times.

 To feel sick at heart is no different than to feel sick in the body.
 We have to take the right medicine, to restore balance.
 The best medicine that I know of for heart-sickness is gratitude practice.

 Gratitude practice is a way of opening the heart to appreciation and hopeful possibility.
 Over the years I have enjoyed the teachings of Brother David Steindl-Rast, who writes and lectures extensively about the path of being grateful.
 These ideas for practice come from his work.
 They are simple and profound.

 Taking full deep breaths slows everything down.
 Close your eyes and breath deeply ten times and with each exhale say to yourself “thank you.”